floverfelt/floverfelt.github.io/_posts/2022-01-11-the-forest.md

 ## Conclusion

 The Forest throws a lot out there.
 It's a base builder but it's not.
-It's a story driven adventure, but that's optional.
+It's a story driven adventure, but that portion's optional.
 It's a survival game, but surviving is trivial.
 Each of the systems *work* and in some cases work well, but none work well *together* and that's why I put it away after I completed the main narrative.